You may wish to see an introductory page to this section first.

 House of the Tied Animals and the Capitolium of Thuburbo in the background

-Unlike those of Thugga, the monuments of Thuburbo Majus collapsed and archaeologists were not immediately able to assess the level of wealth achieved by the town, although the fact that it was referred to as Majus (major) was per sŤ an indication of its importance.
-The mosaics found in the houses provided the archaeologists with the answer they were looking for.
-They could compete with those found at Carthage and at Utica, the largest cities of Africa, as the Romans called today's Tunisia.
+Unlike those of Sufetula, the monuments of Thuburbo Majus collapsed and archaeologists were not immediately able to assess the level of wealth achieved by the town, although the fact that it was referred to as Majus (major) was per sŤ an indication of its importance.
+The floor mosaics of many houses provided archaeologists with the answer they were looking for.
+They could compete with those found at Carthage, Utica and Hadrumetum (Sousse), the largest cities of Africa, as the Romans called today's Tunisia.

 House of Neptune

 The archaeological area is adjoined by farms and there is not a fence between the two.
 It is not unusual to see shepherds leading their flocks to graze in the areas surrounding the ancient monuments as shown in the image in the introductory page of this section.
-In spring wild flowers and green meadows are a pleasant frame for the ancient ruins, but in other seasons they may add to the feeling that the archaeological area is not properly cared for.
+In spring wildflowers and green meadows are a pleasant frame for the ancient ruins, but in other seasons they may add to the feeling that the site is not properly cared for.

 Geometric mosaics: (left) House of the Tied Animals; (right) House of Neptune